davidmarsland/react-components/README.md

 * <a target="_ref" href="http://blog.isquaredsoftware.com/presentations/2016-10-revolution-of-web-dev/#/?_k=8f5q6o">The (R)Evolution of Web Development by Mark Erikson</a>

 ---
+### Modern Web Development with React and Redux
+<a target="_isquared" href="http://blog.isquaredsoftware.com/presentations/2017-02-react-redux-intro/#/0">Modern Web Development with React and Redux by Mark Erikson</a>

+---
 ### Naming Conventions

 * React doesn't enforce naming conventions